Posts

 Image

 The car-buying landscape has changed significantly.
-In 2025 alone, we have tariffs, more electric car choices, the taxpayer funded vehicle credit going away, and at the same time some new car prices are going down.
+In late 2025 alone, we have tariffs, more electric car choices, the taxpayer-funded vehicle credit going away, and at the same time, some new car prices are going down.
 For example, both the Nissan Rogue (seen above) and Pathfinder have price reductions in recent months.
-Here’s a brief overview of what you need to know thanks to Fox 5 Atlanta: https://www.fox5atlanta.com/video/1661049
+Also, Buick is growing in popularity, there will be a new kind of Nissan Rogue hybrid, and Tesla has just cancelled to of their best-known models.
+Here’s a brief overview of what you need to know, thanks to Fox 5 Atlanta: https://www.fox5atlanta.com/video/1661049

 If You Really Want to Use Less Gas...